 In the future, the SWP will need to adapt to a changing climate-increasingly variable weather from drought to atmospheric rivers, reduced snowpack, higher sea levels, and altered seasonal river flows from historic patterns.
-Both groundwater use and flood risks will likely increase.
+Groundwater use, wildfire risks, and flood risks will likely increase.
 DWR has modeled the potential impacts on the SWP in several technical studies, which were included in the Fourth Assessment.
-DWR also expects to finalize a Vulnerability Assessment for the SWP in 2019.
-Following the vulnerability assessment, DWR will develop adaptation strategies, which may include changes to both facilities and operations.
+DWR also expects to complete a Vulnerability Assessment in 2019.
+While the assessment covers all of DWR's programs, some vulnerabilities may apply specifically to the SWP.
+The asset management program's risk management and project prioritization processes will be used to assess, prioritize, and implement any adaptations necessary to address the SWP's physical vulnerabilities.
+Vulnerabilities may also lead to future operational changes, which will be a longer-term effort - such changes will need to be coordinated with other agencies and regulatory environments, as warranted.
+For example, operational adaptations will require updated watershed hydrologic studies, which would then inform the U.S. Army Corps of Engineers' update of the Water Control Manual, which sets forth requirements for flood control operations of dams.

-One approach to addressing climate change is to increase groundwater storage by recharging aquifers with flood and storm water.
+DWR is working on other approaches to address climate change, such as increasing groundwater storage by recharging aquifers with flood and storm water.
 In partnership with landowners, water agencies, and academia, DWR has launched a Flood-Managed Aquifer Recharge (Flood-MAR) program to investigate the potential use and limitations of this water management strategy.
 DWR released a Flood-MAR White Paper in 2018 that described the Flood-MAR concept and identified barriers and challenges to implementation.
 DWR is evaluating Flood-MAR opportunities in the Merced River Basin as a watershed-scale pilot study (published findings expected in Fall 2019) and providing technical assistance to local landowners and water agencies interested in implementing Flood-MAR projects.
 Potential benefits include reduced risk of flooding, replenished aquifers, enhanced ecosystems, improvements to water quality, and improved working landscapes.
+Flood MAR requires additional study and work before it is widely implemented as a resource management strategy.
+While Flood MAR does not currently affect SWP operations, potential widespread implementation of Flood-MAR may have implications for future operations.
+For example, the SWP could play a role in conveying flood flows for aquifer recharge.